riannalei/web102_prework-completed-/README.md

 The following **optional** features are implemented:

-* [x] Changed the theme and added css to the website to make it look better
+* [x] Changed the theme to make it look better
+* [x] Added CSS to make the words and pictures to make it look good

 ## Video Walkthrough